marshall7m/terraform-aws-infrastructure-live-ci/README.md

 `cfg_path`: A directories relative path to the GitHub repository's root path

 `cfg_deps`: List of `cfg_path` directories that this `cfg_path` depends on.
-Dependencies are defined via Terragrunt dependencies blocks (see this [Terragrunt page referernce](https://terragrunt.gruntwork.io/docs/reference/config-blocks-and-attributes/#dependencies) for more info)
+Dependencies are defined via Terragrunt dependencies blocks (see this [Terragrunt page](https://terragrunt.gruntwork.io/docs/reference/config-blocks-and-attributes/#dependencies) for more info)

 `status`: Status of the Step Function execution.
 Statuses can be `waiting|running|succeeded|failed|aborted`